 Find a way to add more greenery for a breath of life.
 Plants are the easiest way to freshen up the atmosphere!
 For tight spaces, climbers like ivy or passionfruit vines can transform support columns or trellises.

-For an easy garden wall, vertical planters can be installed to the wall or strung by rope or macramé for an added textile feature.
+Install vertical planters for an easy garden wall.
 Experienced DIYers, try re-purposing pipes, plastic bottles and picture frames for a truly unique green wall!
 DIY projects that a great for the environment, as well as great for your back pocket.

 3. Twinkle, twinkle